 You're in a discussion with some friends about women who are focused on their careers.
 You hold pretty traditional ideas about women working.
 You want to state your opinion, but you know that some of the people listening won't agree with it.
-You say:
+You offer this point of view.

 This might sound sexist, but I do believe a woman should stay home and take care of the children.